-War Department Rosters of Officers,
+War Department Rosters of Officers, with Lewis's Evaluations

 Jefferson's General Staff was problematic, as the multiple crosses after five of the seven names indicate.
 The President discharged three of the five within a year after Lewis completed his assessment.
 Two of the staff who had served during the Revolution were retained despite their Federalist loyalty—the adjutant, Thomas H. Cushing, and the paymaster general, Caleb Swan.
 Edward Turner was retained, though he resigned three years later.
 Most controversial of all was Jefferson's close friend, the commanding general James Wilkinson, on whom Lewis discreetly chose to register no comment.